 Update: On closer inspection, the lock type was not on the table, but on a tuple.
 For more information on this locking mechanism see the internal Postgresql tuple locking documentation.
 Postgres does not have lock promotion as suggested in the debugging section of this post.

 I maintain an internal-facing service at Heroku that does metadata processing.
 It's not real-time, so there's plenty of slack for when things go wrong.
-Recently I discovered that the system was getting bogged down to the point where no jobs were being executed at all.
-After hours of debugging, I found the problem was an UPDATE on a single row on a single table was causing the entire table to lock, which...
+Recently I discovered a Postgres performance issue that bogged down the system to the point where no jobs were being executed at all.
+After hours of debugging, I found that an UPDATE

 For quite some time we've received reports from our larger customers about a mysterious H13 - Connection closed error showing up for Ruby applications.
 Curiously it only ever happened around the time they were deploying or scaling their dynos.
 Even more peculiar, it only happened to relatively high scale applications.
 We couldn't reproduce the behavior on an example app.
 This is a story about distributed coordination, the TCP API, and how we debugged and fixed a bug in Puma that only shows up at scale.